linuxhistoryblg/potatofacts/app/README.md

 # POTATOFACTS

-  - Run podman-compose -d to launch the backend, phpadmin, and db containers.
+  - Run podman-compose up -d to launch the backend, phpadmin, and db containers.